 When the famine is severe some of the brothers come to Egypt to buy gain and Joseph offers them some fine land, so they accept and everyone moves to Egypt.

 Jacob did not have to suffer the loss of his favorite son, Joseph did not have to suffer the fear and abuse of being sold into slavery and being in prison.
-But God chose to do it that way because pain is part of what makes us who we are, it helps to mold our character, etc. And perhaps as a lesson for us, that we should not expect a happy and great life, which is what is being preached in many churches today.
+But God chose to do it that way because pain is part of what makes us who we are, it helps to mold our character, it refines and purifies us as gold, etc. And perhaps the story of Joseph should be a lesson for us, that we should not expect a happy and great life, which is what is being preached in many churches today.